yury-g/MyCodePlayground/README.md

 (**NOTE** If you do not have Arduino, you can download it [here](https://www.arduino.cc/en/Main/Software))

-To use a Library you need to install it.
-Inside of the Arduino software, to `Sketch > Include Library > Add .ZIP Library...`
+To install the PulseSensor Playground Library, in Arduino, to go `Sketch > Include Library > Manage Library...`

 <img src="https://github.com/yury-g/MyCodePlayground/blob/master/images/ManageLibraries.png" width="550">